SkooveLearn PianoDownload on the App Store

 Rests with fermata

-The fermata symbol looks like a crescent shape with a dot inside of it.
 The fermata symbol extends the value of the corresponding note or rest.
 It is generally up to the performer how long to play the fermata.
-Learning to read these symbols is just as important as learning how to remember piano notes.
+The fermata is frequently seen at the end of a musical piece or between its sections, enhancing the expressive quality conveyed through sheet music.

 Start free trial